Bishop Joseph Butler and Charismatic Chaos

 “The sad fact is that biblical truth has never been the hallmark of the Charismatic Movement, where spiritual experience is continually elevated above sound doctrine.”

-While it may not be the popular opinion with regard to the conflict between John Wesley (a man whom I highly esteem) and Butler, I find Butler's critique to have been fair, biblical and quite understandable.
+While it may not be the popular opinion in Methodist circles with regard to the conflict between Wesley and Butler, I find Butler's critique to have been fair, biblical and quite understandable.
 And given what we know today of such extraordinary manifestations of charismatic gifts, such as glossolalia, Butler's warnings and concerns were quite correct and quite nearly prophetic.